fieldtrip/website/template/sourcemodel.md

 - cortex_5124.surf.gii
 - cortex_8196.surf.gii

-The cortical mesh surfaces here were created using Freesurfer version 4.0.1 (Dale et al. 1999, Fischl et al. 2001, Fischl et al. 1999) from an average of 27 T1 scans of the same subject (see spm_templates.man and Tzourio-Mazoyer et al. 2002 for more details).
+The cortical mesh surfaces here were created using FreeSurfer version 4.0.1 (Dale et al. 1999, Fischl et al. 2001, Fischl et al. 1999) from an average of 27 T1 scans of the same subject (see spm_templates.man and Tzourio-Mazoyer et al. 2002 for more details).